TrashLobster/currency_notifier/README.md

   - dotenv - to store API-keys and email logins

 Sample email:

-Exchange rate from NZD to JPY is at 85.0587!
+Subject: Exchange rate from NZD to JPY is at 85.0587!

 The top ten historic rates from the past 100 days (not including today) are: